 1. We are RE-acting instead of responding.

-As the maxim for improv comedy states, “Dare to be Dull”.
+As the maxim for improv comedy states, “Dare to be Dull.”

-This will help us improve ourselves, as we are going with what we know to be true deep inside our hearts, without worrying about impressing others.
+This will help us improve ourselves, as we are going with what we know to be true deep inside our hearts without worrying about impressing others.

 2. We make it a challenge instead of an opportunity.

-Part of our problem stems from the fact that in our society, we tend to make the action or the thing we want to accomplish a “Challenge.”
+Part of our problem stems from the fact that in our society, we make the action or the thing we want to accomplish a “Challenge.”

-When we look at things as an opportunity, instead of a challenge, we won’t just do the bare minimum to protect ourselves and defend our position.
+When we look at things as an opportunity instead of a challenge, we won’t just do the bare minimum to protect ourselves and defend our position.

-Do you see this as a CHALLENGE to get the application done in 45 minutes, OR do you see it as an OPPORTUNITY to work for the expert whom you have learned so much from?
+Or do you see it as an OPPORTUNITY to work for the expert whom you have learned so much from?

 This is the same obstacle that we have when we seek to improve ourselves by creating a self-improvement plan.

 When we see it as a CHALLENGE, we give a good, hard look at ourselves and where we could improve.
-We tend to get defensive about things.

-“I can improve my email response time to 2 hours or less, because I would then be able to have more interactions with the sender ‘in the moment’.
+“I can improve my email response time to 2 hours or fewer because I could then have more interactions with the sender ‘in the moment.’
 Thus, this increases the productivity of the exchange and helps more people.”

-As opposed to if I said “I love you!” and had my arms folded across my chest, my shoulders pointed at a 45-degree angle away from you.
+As opposed to if I said, “I love you!” and had my arms folded across my chest, my shoulders pointed at a 45-degree angle away from you.

-3. We overthink and/or suffer from thinking we “got lucky” or WILL “get lucky”.
+3. We overthink and/or suffer from thinking we “got lucky” or WILL “get lucky.”

 As Steve Chandler points out in his book “Wealth Warrior”:

 But once you do, you need to STICK WITH IT.

 What’s the higher self?

-For the athletes and executives I coach, it’s those flashes of when they do something phenomenal when they surprise even themselves.
-“Hey, I didn’t know I could do that!”
+For the athletes and executives I coach, it’s those flashes of when they do something phenomenal and surprise themselves.

-That IS the REAL YOU.
 That’s a sparkle of the greatness that you have within you!

-The problem arises when the individual writes it off as a fluke, a happenstance, or even worse “Luck”.
+The problem arises when the individual writes it off as a fluke, a happenstance, or even worse, “Luck.”

-I hate that word “Luck”.
+I hate the word “Luck.”

-Just hearing someone say “He got lucky” makes me want to jump out of my chair and yell “They didn’t get lucky!
+Just hearing someone say, “He got lucky,” makes me want to jump out of my chair and yell, “They didn’t get lucky!
 They put themselves in a position for good things to happen!”

-Guy down the street won the lottery?
-He bought the ticket.
+The guy down the street won the lottery?

-Old High School friend is now the head of a multi-national corporation that he founded?
+Old High School friend is now the head of a multinational corporation that he founded?
 He worked his ass off!

-“Luck” comes to those who are willing to sit down, do the work, and keep grinding.
+“Luck” comes to those who will sit down, do the work, and keep grinding.

-When you can focus and settle on the one or two things that will have the biggest impact on your life, and truly FOCUS on getting them done, you’ll get what others call “lucky”.
+When you can focus and settle on the one or two things that will have the biggest impact on your life and truly FOCUS on getting them done, you’ll get what others call “lucky.”

-But you need to do the hard work of turning your thoughts into action, receiving cold, hard feedback from those you trust, and be able to sit down and look at yourself in a true light.
+But you need to do the hard work of turning your thoughts into action, receiving cold, hard feedback from those you trust, and being able to sit down and look at yourself in a true light.